 Videos go viral and unexpected topics trend on Twitter every day.
 Wouldn’t it be great if you could capitalize on those trending topics and show your followers that you’re not just a small business owner, but also a social-savvy conversationalist?

 Good news!
 It’s easy to use what’s hot on Facebook and Twitter to gain exposure for your business.
 All you need to know is how to find trending topics and use them to spark conversation with your followers.
 So let’s sort it out, shall we?

-Bonus Content: Grab a copy of our 2017 Social Media Survival Kit
+Bonus Content: Grab a copy of our Marketing Survival Kit.

 What’s Trending on Facebook?

 On Facebook, trending topics are personalized based on your location and social behavior (posts and pages you’ve liked) as well as what’s popular in general.
 Trends are shown in real time so you can stay current on the day’s events and join the conversation before it becomes old news.

 Trending topics appear to the upper right of your news feed.
 You’ll see the topic first, followed by a blurb that sums up the story.

 By default, Facebook will show the current “Top Trends,” but you can also toggle between categories for politics, sports, entertainment, and science and technology.

 To find out what’s being said about the latest trend, just click on the topic.
 For example, we’ve clicked on a trending topic “90th Academy Awards.”